compphil2mmae/compphil2mmae.github.io/content/post/240724_Promotion-Cacean/index.en.md

 # projects: [moral-progress]
 ---

 {{% mention "sebastian.cacean" %}} successfully completed his doctorate on July 15, 2024.
-The title of the dissertation is *Content Analysis of Argumentation Structures -- The Role of Reliability in Argument Mapping*.
+The title of his dissertation is *Content Analysis of Argumentation Structures -- The Role of Reliability in Argument Mapping*.

 <!--more-->